Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of megabytes per second) that can be transferred across the external memory interface in one second.
-It is calculated by multiplying the bus width by the speed of its memory.
-If the card has DDR type RAM, the result should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transferred past the external memory interface within a second.
+The number is calculated by multiplying the bus width by its memory clock speed.
+In the case of DDR type memory, it must be multiplied by 2 once again.
 If it uses DDR5, multiply by ANOTHER 2x.
 The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It especially helps with AA, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is calculated by multiplying the total texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed per second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate is also dependant on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to the local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices